Night of the Ghouls: Production and analysis

-This film is the third part of what Wood aficionados refer to as "The Kelton Trilogy", a trio of films featuring Paul Marco as "Officer Kelton", a whining, reluctant policeman.
+Night of the Ghouls is the third part of what Wood aficionados refer to as "The Kelton Trilogy", a trio of films featuring Paul Marco as "Officer Kelton", a whining, reluctant policeman.
 The other two films were Bride of the Monster and Plan 9 from Outer Space.
 Although said to be a sequel to Bride of the Monster, Night of the Ghouls featured only two characters from that film (Kelton and Lobo), and, in a retcon, it is claimed that Lt.
-Bradford had worked on the earlier case when he in fact did not appear in Bride.
+Bradford had worked on the earlier case when he in fact did not appear in Bride of the Monster.
 His exploration of Dr. Acula's house was borrowed from Wood's short film Final Curtain and voice-over narration was added to integrate it into the story.
-As a result, there was no room for Harvey B. Dunn, who played Captain Tom Robbins in Bride, to reprise his earlier role.
+As a result, there was no room for Harvey B. Dunn, who played Captain Tom Robbins in Bride of the Monster, to reprise his earlier role.
 Instead, he was given a small supporting role as a frightened motorist who encounters one of the "ghouls".
-Wood must have written the screenplay for this film before 1956, as he originally planned to star Bela Lugosi in it.
+Wood must have written the screenplay for Night of the Ghouls before 1956, as he originally planned to star Bela Lugosi in it.

 Release

 Night of the Ghouls was originally to be called Revenge of the Dead.
-A December 1958 article about actress Valda Hansen described the film as being "soon to be released".

-According to cast member Paul Marco, the film had a preview screening in 1959 at the Vista Theatre in Hollywood.
-He said that, after watching it on the big screen, Wood felt it needed further editing.
-A 1959 letter from Wood to Anthony Cardoza, the film's associate producer, records some of his plans for the film, including removing some of Criswell's scenes and replacing them with some Bela Lugosi archive footage, as well as a possible title change.
-Wood, however, was never able to make the edits, as the film's ownership remained the property of the lab.
+A December 1958 article about cast member Valda Hansen described the film as being "soon to be released".
+A contemporary article in Famous Monsters of Filmland referred to the soon-to-be-released film as Night of the Ghouls.
+Paul Marco recalled in an interview that the film had a preview screening in 1959 at the Vista Theatre in Los Angeles, California.
+He said that after watching it on the big screen, Wood felt it needed further editing.
+A 1959 letter from Wood to Anthony Cardoza, the film's associate producer, records some of Wood's plans to re-edit Night of the Ghouls, including removing some of Criswell's scenes and replacing them with some Bela Lugosi archive footage, as well as a possible title change.
+Wood, however, was never able to make the changes, because he was unable to pay the bills owed to the film laboratory that developed the film, resulting in the ownership of the film belonging to the lab.

-Kansas City film hobbyist-entrepreneur and Ed Wood fan Wade Williams managed to locate the film, paid the long overdue bills to the lab, and claimed full ownership of it.
-He also gave it its first home video release via VHS in 1984.
+Years later, Kansas City film hobbyist-entrepreneur and Ed Wood fan Wade Williams managed to locate the film, paid the long overdue bills to the lab, and claimed full ownership of it.
+He also gave it its first home video release on VHS in 1984.
 This was the film's world premiere.